 - ensure children know by heart and develop rapid recall of number facts such as number bonds, multiplication tables, doubles and halves;

 - judge whether answers are reasonable and give children strategies to check their working;

 - develop children’s ability to solve problems through decision making and reasoning in a range of contexts;

 - ensure children can explain and make predictions from the data in graphs, diagrams, charts and tables;

 - lead children to understand the importance of mathematics in everyday life;

 - raise the standards of basic skills across all cohorts.

-Across the school, guided reading ensures that targeted reading skills can be developed.
-Pupils take home graded reading books and library books to share with parents and read for pleasure.
+Across the school, rigorous teaching of reading ensures that targeted reading skills can be developed.
+Pupils take home graded reading books linked to their development level in phonics and later, in comprehension and library books to share with parents and read for pleasure.

 Spiritual, Moral, Social and Cultural Development (SMSC)

 Underpinning the whole curriculum are ongoing aspects of Social, Moral, Spiritual and Cultural development – creating an inclusive, supportive and open-minded school culture.
 We make extra curriculum time for Personal, Social and Health Education, recognising the above average level of social and emotional SEN of pupils here and the need for our school to be a nurturing environment in which all pupils feel valued.